etornamklu/sql-practice/README.md

 ### Daily Dose of SQL
-I currently suck at writing sq queries, this repository is to help me get better at it.
+I currently suck at writing sql queries, this repository is to help me get better at it.